frederikgramkortegaard/sanitara/README.md

 ## About
 Sanitara is a machine-learning and heuristics based Parental Control system.
-This is a PoC developed using the RAD (Rapid Application Development) development method.
+This is a PoC developed using the RAD (Rapid Application Development) method.
 Thus, not every part will be perfect nor are they going to be.

 ## How it Works
 Currently, the service works by exposing an API, in which one can send